-You can think of a decision journal as quality control — something like what we'd find in a manufacturing plant or a restaurant.
-Conceptually, using the journal is pretty easy, but implementing and maintaining it requires some discipline and humility.
+You can think of a decision journal as quality control for our thinking — something like what we’d find in a manufacturing plant or a restaurant.
+Using a decision journal is simple but not easy.
+Implementing one requires discipline and humility.

 Whenever you’re making a consequential decision, either individually or as part of a group, you take a moment and write down:

 - The complications or complexity as you see it

 - Alternatives that were seriously considered and why they were not chosen (think: the work required to have an opinion)